collabnix/monitoring/cloudwize/README.md

 As an APN (Amazon Partner Network) Technology Partner, it has the acknowledgment of AWS for its value proposition to AWS customers and for the solution correctness.

+# Is it an AWS Select tier technology partner?